 Fitbit Versa 2 review: Price and release date

-The Fitbit Versa 2 costs $199 (£199) and is on sale now.
-It's the same price as the original Versa.
+The Fitbit Versa 2 costs $199 (£199), but can be found on sale.
+At launch, it was the same price as the original Versa.
 The Versa 2 comes in three colors: Black, Rose Gold and Gray.
 Two special editions, both with a copper rose case, cost $229, but come with a 90-day trial of Fitbit Premium.